philipperobertt/superstore-analysis/README.md

-# Analyzing a Superstore dataset in USA
+# Analyzing a Superstore Dataset in USA